garlictech/workflows/angular2-common/README.md

 Before starting, you have to build the development Docker container with some of the build commands below.
 Webpack, Karma, etc. all run in that container.
 You can define the development Docker container in `Dockerfile.dev`: extend it if you have to add something more.
 Don't remove sections marked as "don't remove", unless you know what you do.

-### `npm run build:docker`

-Builds the development container.
-It is a 'light' build, it uses Docker cache, etc. It provides fast rebuild, but it cannot detect if the base docker image changes, or the versions of the dependencies change.

-### `npm run build:docker:all`

-It rebuilds everything: pulls the latest base container and disables the Docker cache.
-Use it when the bse container changes, or when you want to integrate a newer version of a dependency.

-### `npm run build:prod`

-It creates the production build:

-* AOT-compile the project and creates the dist folder
-* Creates an nginx-based docker image serving the web site

-### Webpack hook
+### Webpack hooks

 Webpack is pre-configured in the base container.
 If you need, you can customize webpack further: you can access the webpack configuration object in `hooks/webpack/webpack.js`, and modify the config.
 The container will call this function as the last step of preparing the webpack config.

 ## Unit testing

+We use Jasmine.

 The base container preinstalls and configures the Karma test runner with Jasmine test framework and PhantomJS headless browser.
-Similarly to the webpack hook, you can access both the test Webpack configuraion (`hooks/webpack/webpack.test.js`) and the Karma configuration (`hooks/webpack/karma.js`).
+Similarly to the webpack hook, you can access both the test Webpack configuraion (`docker/hooks/webpack/webpack.test.js`) and the Karma configuration (`docker/hooks/webpack/karma.js`).

-Mind, that in Angular 1, we used Mocha, however in Angular 2, we use Jasmine.
-The reason is: the seed project uses Jasmine in the sample tests, in fact, the basic concepts of the two frameworks are the same.
+Run the unit tests, and start watching.
+When the test/source files change, karma will re-run the tests.

+In watching mode, navigate to http://localhost:9876, to see the debug output of karma.
+Here, you can inspect the full test code and go to the exact code lines where an error happened (in the development tools of the browser).
+Configure this port in `docker/docker-compose.net.yml`.

 ### Project organization, files

 * Add the unit tests under a `test` subfolder in a module/component folder.
 This is just a recommendation, the system will find the test files wherever you place them.
 * Name them like `foo.spec.ts`.
 The `spec.ts` part is the Jasmine standard, and it is important.
 Karma will execute spec files only.

-### `npm run unittest`

-Run the unit tests, and start watching.
-When the test/source files change, karma will re-run the tests.

-In watching mode, navigate to http://localhost:9876, to see the debug output of karma.
-Here, you can inspect the full test code and go to the exact code lines where an error happened (in the development tools of the browser).
-Configure this port in `docker/docker-compose.net.yml`.

 #### Coverage report

 At the end of each test run, you will receive a test coverage report.
 Mind, that we should keep it at 100%, later, we will force build failure in CI if the coverage is less, than 100!

 You can access the coverage report in your project folder, under `reports/coverage` (open it in a browser).
-The system will create this folder after teh very first test run. _Warning_: it is a mounted folder, so it will disappear after shutting down the unit test runner!
+The system will create this folder after the very first test run.

-## Starting the project
+## Common npm commands

+See the rest of the scripts at the individual project descriptions.

+### `npm run clean`

+Clean the dist folder and the build artifacts.

+### `npm run lint`

+Execute the linter.

+### `npm run commit`

+Commit the git changes.
+It will use commitizen, to create proper commit comments.
+You should not use `git commit` directly!

+### `npm run release`

+Releses the project: tags the sources in Github, creates CHANGELOG, and publishes the project to the npm repository.
+Actually, you should not use it directly: Travis should release a project exclusively.

-### `npm start`
+### `npm run npm`

-It launches a webpack dev server in the container, and start watching project source changes.
-Access the site at http://localhost:8081.
-The internal container always uses the port 8081, you can map this port to somewhere else in `docker/docker-compose.net.yml` in the project folder.
+Basically, for internal usage: executes npm commands inside the development container.

-### `npm start:docker`
+### `npm run travis`

-Starts the (previously built) Docker/nginx based web server.
+Used by Travis CI only.

 ## Debugging